 Old-Fashioned Apple Pancakes made with nutrient dense, whole ingredients!
 Fluffy, tender, and well-spiced, these hot cakes are topped with fresh cut apples cooked in a cinnamon, brown sugar glaze!
-If you love these, you will also love these Gingerbread Pancakes with Eggnog Syrup, Lemon Ricotta Pancakes and Ginger Orange Pancakes.

 I grew up in a pancake breakfast kinda home.
 Well, there was also lots of sausage, bacon, and grits, but I hankered for flapjacks.
 Most weekends, my brother and I woke up to the smell of hot butter and sticky maple syrup.
 We’d drown our tall stacks in syrup and, soon enough, there’d be crumbs and streaks of sugar all over us.